sjn/introducing-se/docs.md

 ### 5. ID confidence

-* “How confident are you that your claim is true?”
+* “How confident are you your claim is true?”
 0–100%
-* “What would move you up 1%?”
+* “What would move you up just a few %?”
 * “What would move you down?”
 * What could change their mind?